danifranco/EM_domain_adaptation/Attention_Y-Net/README.md

         ```
         Image and labels will be matched by the filename order, so it is important to keep the same order.

-    - You will need two directories:
+    - You will need at least two directories:
         * `trainA`: to store the target dataset.
 Target dataset does not need `y/` folder with the labels.
 You only need `test/y` in the `test` section if you want to evaluate the model.
         * `trainB`: to store the source dataset.
+        * (if you want to try more combinations, you can add more)

 - Train and evaluate the network: